danpaul81/tanzu_terraform_aws/README.md

 when finished you can ssh into the bootstrap VM (for IP see terraform output)

-Deployment of management & guest cluster will take some time
+Deployment of management & guest clusters will take some time (15min)

-You can follow the deployment in `*-tce-mgmt.log` and `*-tce-guest.log` files.
+You can follow the deployment in `*-tce-mgmt.log` and `*-tce-guest-X.log` files.
 When init script is finished a file named `complete` will be created.

-Now you can create the portworx cluster.
-Sample yaml specs including your aws credentials (to create cloud drives) are placed in the home directory

-## 5. Create Portworx Spec
-When creating the portworx Spec file select Cloud AWS and set AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY Environment Variables with the according settings.
-This will trigger creation of AWS CloudDrives
+If you want to create a clusterpair check (!) & execute the `setup_dr.sh`

-## 6. Destroy Infrastructure
+## 5. Destroy Infrastructure
 Login to the bootstrap node and run the `delete-all-tanzu.sh` script

 This deletes the Tanzu Guest/Management Cluster, removes all Tanzu created AWS elements (e.g. Loadbalancer) and the EBS portworx cloud drives.

 When finished logout of the bootstrap node and run `terraform destroy -var-file .tfvars`

+When you use services consuming ELB the deletion of VPC might fail.
+Just delete ELB SGs manually and re-try `terraform destroy -var-file .tfvars`